KUHLwasStolen/E92dashModEnder3Display/README.md

 The project currently is in a **very** early stage and more information will be added *soon*.

+## Plan
+The plan is to tap into the CAN-bus somewhere on the vehicle to gather interesting information.
+From my research it seems the best bus to tap into is the KCAN (Karosserie-CAN = Body-CAN), because it contains the most interesting information.
+The speed of the bus is 100 kbit/s and it can be recognized by its twisted pair of orange/green and green wires, where OR/GN stands for CAN-HIGH and GN for CAN-LOW (to be confirmed).
+On my vehicle the easiest place to tap into KCAN seems to be by the rear PDC (park distance control) module.
+This module might not be installed on your car.
+Alternatives include the iDrive and ultrasonic overhead alarm sensor, which are both not installed nor prewired on my car.
+The only problem with the PDC is that it is mounted in the trunk of the car and I want the information on the dash of my car...
+But at least for testing it seems to be the most promising location to me.
+Again, this may vary depending on the options installed in your car.

 ## Schematic
 The KiCAD schematic in this repository serves a purely symbolic purpose!
 I am not an expert at designing circuits and just want to give you a general idea about the correct wiring.